MUSIC AT UBC

 UBC Carillon & Majors Handbells

 Directed by Jean Lubke, the UBC Carillon Handbell Choir and Majors Ensemble rehearse on Wednesday nights from 7:30-9:00 p.m. and perform several pieces one Sunday per month for our worship service.
 This ensemble rings five octaves of Malmark bells and four octaves of chimes performing sacred music, hymn arrangements, and bell arrangements of classical music.
-The Carillon Choir and Majors Ensemble have given concert tours in England and Scotland in 2004 and in the Eastern U.S. (Indiana, Ohio, and New York) in 2007, California in 2010, Nicaragua in 2013, Germany and France in 2017, and currently planning a concert tour in Scandinavia from 2020 to 2022.
+The Carillon Choir and Majors Ensemble have given concert tours in England and Scotland in 2004 and in the Eastern U.S. (Indiana, Ohio, and New York) in 2007, California in 2010, Nicaragua in 2013, Germany and France in 2017, and currently planning a concert tour in Scandinavia in 2022.

 Sacred Harp Singing